 The jewelry and other hand-crafted items are created by artisans in and around Nairobi, Kenya.
 All of the items are made in Kenya.

 What types of materials are used in the items?

 Many of the items feature ceramic and plastic beads, plant seeds, leather and carved bone.
 The leather and bone comes from Zebu domestic cattle (cow).
 All items are fully approved for export by the Kenya Chamber of Commerce and inspected and certified by SGS Inc.

 Why and how is the Kindness Adventure sponsoring water wells?

 As we partnered with Kenyan communities to make the assembly, our team learned a lot about the water needs of Kenya.
 In the spirit of kindness, we felt moved to make an impact and talk about the Kenyan water situation as a part of our assembly.
 To allow students an opportunity to be involved in providing clean water, 25¢ from every item purchased goes toward water projects in Kenya.

 Can I see where the money from each purchase is going?

-How can students give more to water projects?
+How can students, schools and parents give more to water projects?